3NikNikNik3/See3DLine/ReadMe.md

 # More about the possibilities

-You can edit the shape through the editor.
+You can edit the shape through the editor (including the color of the lines and background).
 And also save them and download ready-made ones

 ![image](images/1.png)